 Your Supervisor will also alert you to new advances in the subject, recent bibliography, and where to gain advice from other experts.

-Together with the help of your Supervisor, you are expected to plan a bespoke training package for yourself and to record this in your logbook (see above for Logbook).
+Together with the help of your Supervisor, you are expected to plan a bespoke training package for yourself and to record this in your development log (see above).